-The CEO of Overstock, Patrick Byrne, is a huge advocate of cryptocurrencies, and it was on his watch that Overstock became the first major retailer to let customers buy products with Bitcoin.
+The former CEO of Overstock, Patrick Byrne, is a huge advocate of cryptocurrencies, and it was on his watch that Overstock became the first major retailer to let customers buy products with Bitcoin.

-In fact, in early 2019 the company even announced that it was set to pay a portion of its business tax using Bitcoin, and soon plans to actually sell Bitcoin itself.
-One to keep an eye on, for sure!
+In fact, in early 2019 the company even announced that it was set to pay a portion of its business tax using Bitcoin.

 Again, although Newegg is a lesser-known brand, you shouldn't let that put you off using their services – especially if you happen to own some Bitcoin.